-- (a) In addition to monetary contributions, candidates are required to report the receipt of any "in-kind contributions," as defined in § 200(j) of these rules. - (b) For reporting purposes, the value of an in-kind contribution shall be its fair market value if it had been purchased, sold or leased in the ordinary course of business.
+- (a) In addition to monetary contributions, candidates are required to report the receipt of any "in-kind contributions," as defined in § 200(I) of these rules. - (b) For reporting purposes, the value of an in-kind contribution shall be its fair market value if it had been purchased, sold or leased in the ordinary course of business.
 An in-kind contribution constitutes a contribution.
 Those transactions which are specifically excluded from the definition of "contribution" are likewise excluded from the definition of "in-kind contribution." - (c) A person makes an "in-kind contribution" whenever, in conjunction with the nomination or election of a specific candidate, such person purchases, sells or leases an item, or provides a service to or on behalf of the candidate without charge or for a charge which is less than the fair market value of the item or service provided.
 The difference between the fair market value and the charge shall be the value of the in-kind contribution.
 The donor of the item or service shall place the value on the in-kind contribution when given.
 The candidate or someone designated to act on his or her behalf, such as the treasurer of the campaign, may question the value set by the donor if it appears unreasonable and shall revalue the in-kind contribution to a reasonable value.
-The determination of an in-kind contribution is a factual determination which shall be made by the Ethics Commission. - (d) The transfer of anything of value by a political party to a candidate, other than a direct contribution or those items specifically listed as exemptions in Ark.
-Code Ann. § 7-6-201(5), shall constitute an in-kind contribution.
-A political advertisement by a political party on behalf of a specifically named candidate expressly advocating the election of the candidate or the defeat of the candidate's opponent constitutes an in-kind contribution.
-However, public efforts, including political advertisements, by political parties to promote the party's platform or to inform the public of the party's views on certain issues, as opposed to promoting the election or defeat of specific candidates, shall not constitute an in-kind contribution to any candidate. - (e) The costs associated with any news story, commentary or editorial distributed in the ordinary course of business by a broadcasting station, newspaper or other periodical publication does not constitute an in-kind contribution.
-Costs associated with nonpartisan activities designed to encourage individuals to register to vote or to vote do not constitute in-kind contributions.
-Finally, the costs associated with internal organizational communications of business, labor, professional or other associations which merely endorse a candidate do not constitute in-kind contributions.
+The value of an in-kind contribution is a factual determination which shall be made by the Ethics Commission.

+25 Ark.
+Code Ann. § 7-6-204(a).